 Remove the cinnamon rolls from the oven and allow them to cool for at least 10 to 15 minutes before serving.

-For storing, allow to cool completely and place the unfrosted cinnamon rolls in an airtight container.
-They should stay fresh for a few days.
+For storing, allow them to cool completely and place the unfrosted cinnamon rolls in an airtight container.

 To prepare the cream cheese frosting, start by measuring out the powdered sugar.
 For this recipe, first spoon the powdered sugar into a measuring cup and level it off with the back of a knife.
 Then, sift it all into a large bowl to remove any lumps.